-4. Eligibility
+4 Eligibility

-If you apply for a LiveWest home you will need to demonstrate to us that you meet our eligibility criteria.

-To be eligible for our homes you will need to-
+- 4.1 If you apply for a LiveWest home, you will need to demonstrate to us that you meet our eligibility criteria. - 4.2 To be eligible for our homes you will need to; - Be in housing need and find it difficult to access privately rented housing or to buy a home because, for example, of your low income, or other personal circumstances

-- Be in housing need and find it difficult to access privately rented housing or to buy a home because, for example, because of your low income, or other personal circumstances. - Demonstrate that you are ready and willing to fulfil the obligations of the tenancy, including those to pay the rent on time and respect the property and neighbourhood. - Show us that you can afford the rent, taking account of your income, benefit entitlements and financial commitments. - Be willing to accept and engage with support if it is considered necessary to enable you to sustain the tenancy and pay for it. - Be suitable for the vacancy in terms of your age, household composition, past tenancy history and any vulnerabilities. - Usually be at least 18 years old.
-In exceptional circumstances we will let homes to people aged 16 or 17 who have a trustee and where possible, a guarantor. - Have the mental capacity to enter into a tenancy agreement and if not, have someone with the relevant Power of Attorney who can support you in making this decision. - Be habitually resident and have the "right to rent" in the UK. - Not be excluded from holding a tenancy due to your immigration status.
-We may reject your application where you have an immigration restriction alternatively we may offer you a shorthold tenancy if your claim to residence is still under investigation.
+- Demonstrate that you are ready and willing to fulfil the obligations of the tenancy, including those to pay the rent on time and respect the property and neighbourhood - Show us that you can afford the rent, taking account of your income, benefit entitlements and financial commitments - Be willing to accept and engage with support if it is considered necessary to enable you to sustain the tenancy and pay for it - Be suitable for the vacancy in terms of your age, household composition, past tenancy history and any vulnerabilities - Usually be at least 18 years old.
+In exceptional circumstances we will let homes to people aged 16 or 17 who have a trustee and where possible, a guarantor - Have the mental capacity to enter into a tenancy agreement and if not, have someone with the relevant Power of Attorney who can support you in making this decision - Be habitually resident and have the "right to rent" in the UK - Hold an immigration or settled status that enables you to remain in the UK with a 'right to rent' for the duration of the tenancy, in general we will not offer you a tenancy if this is less than 2 years. - 4.3 If you are a homeowner and have been assessed as needing social housing, you will be expected to be actively selling your existing home, or if this is not possible, you must be able to provide supporting evidence as to why it is not.